ncssm/dssi23/_modules/day-03.md

   : [Slides](#)
 : **Title:** DIY Lesson Design: Making the Data Science Classroom your Own (Day 2)
 : When designing a data science lesson the first thing you need is … data.
 At the start of this session, participants will be given tips on where to find data sets and how to prepare them to be used in lessons.
 After choosing a data set, you’ll work with other participants to create a data story that you’ll use to design tasks and make up questions for students to answer.
 Finally, you’ll be guided through the process of developing a Jupyter notebook for your lesson.

+5:30pm - 7:30pm
+: **🍻 Happy Hour Reception**
+: Come grab a drink and socialize this evening at Fonta Flora brewery, right across the street from The Fairfield Inn and Suites in downtown Morganton.
+We have the side room reserved for our event.
+There will be a food truck on site this evening.
+Fonta Flora is known for their beer, but also serve wine, and have on-alcoholic drink options available as well.
+Hope to see you there!